TRAVELING IN CAMBODIA

 Euro 36/ $40 three days within a week and Euro 54/ $60 seven days within a month.
 Every time anyone enters the park,

 they have to make a slight detour to check in.
 Hours are 5:30 am until Sunset.

-tipping by tourists will disrupt the community cultural norm as people in the service industry know that
+tipping by tourists will disrupt the community cultural norm as people in the service industry know that locals are usually

 Embrace Foundation is a non-profit,

 educational foundation set up to create